9 Early Termination Checklist

 ▢ Tenant and Landlord to agree on the settlement of damage or compensation / Landlord to acknowledge that there’s no damage in the house

-*** If tenant do not honour rent payment for 2-months early termination / utility payment / fix damages/ cleaning, Landlord can proceed insurance claims at http://claims.speedhome.com/
+*** If tenant do not honour utility payment / fix damages/ cleaning, Landlord can proceed insurance claims at http://claims.speedhome.com/

 How can the Tenant terminate the current tenancy?

-- Tenant serve 2-months early notice to pay the prevailing 2-months rental
+- Tenant serve 2-months early notice and pay the penalty fee.

 - The Landlord agreed to waive the early termination notice clause from 2-months notice to 1-month notice or totally without notice.
 Landlord and Tenant should both agree to proceed any of the above 4 options and notify SPEEDHOME about the finalized option of terminating the contract legally.